 As an important aspect of privacy attacks, model stealing or model extraction attacks aim to extract the target model information by learning a surrogate model that behaves similarly to the target model \cite{dai2022comprehensive, tramer2016stealing}.
 Generally, the attacker will first query the APIs of the target model to obtain predictions on the shadow dataset.
 It then leverages the shadow dataset and the corresponding predictions to train the surrogate model for model extraction attack \cite{tramer2016stealing}.
 Following \cite{tramer2016stealing}, recent works have developed various model extraction attacks against graph neural networks.
 Wu et al.~\cite{wu2022model} proposed the first framework of GNN model extraction attacks along multiple dimensions based on the attacker's different background knowledge of the shadow dataset: access to node attributes, knowledge of graph structure, and availability of shadow graphs.
 This taxonomy framework helps understand different attack scenarios in real-world applications, though their focus remains on transductive settings where attackers can access training processes.
 Shen et al.~\cite{shen2022model} made a significant advance by proposing the first model-stealing attacks against inductive GNNs, which better reflects real-world deployment scenarios.
 They increased the amount of information extracted from the victim model by aligning not only the predictions but also other responses such as node embeddings or prediction logits (soft label).
 Building upon this direction, Podhajski et al. \cite{podhajski2024efficient} further augmented the node embeddings with graph contrastive learning and spectral graph augmentations, and Zhuang et al.~\cite{zhuang2024unveiling} recently proposed STEALGNN, introducing a more challenging scenario where attackers have no access to any real graph data.
 Their work demonstrates the possibility of model extraction through carefully designed synthetic graph generation.

 With the popularity of explainable AI, early research in other fields has demonstrated that explanations can reveal information about model parameters~\cite{aivodji2020model, miura2024megex, yan2023explanationdata}.
 Milli et al.~\cite{milli2019model} demonstrated that gradient-based explanations of a model can reveal the model itself.
 Their theoretical analysis proved that with gradient information, the number of queries needed to reconstruct a model can be significantly reduced compared to prediction-only approaches.
 Yan et al. \cite{yan2023explanation} further introduced an extra CNN autoencoder to utilize the representations learned by reconstructing the explanations.
 Other studies explore the possibility of data-free model extraction with explainable AI~\cite{yan2023explanationdata}.
 However, the unique graph structures and message-passing mechanisms in GNNs significantly differentiate their decision-making and explanation processes.
 Thus, previous methods for images are not directly applicable to explainable GNNs.
-With the widespread adoption of explainable GNNs in critical areas such as drug discovery, such as GNNExplainer \cite{ying2019gnnexplainer}, it is necessary to address the \emph{security issues of model extraction attacks in explanations}.
-To the best of our knowledge, we are the \emph{first} to address the susceptibility of GNNs' model extraction attacks due to model explanations.
+With the widespread adoption of explainable GNNs in critical areas such as drug discovery, with explanation methods like GNNExplainer \cite{ying2019gnnexplainer}, it is necessary to address the \emph{security risks of model extraction attacks arising from explanations}.
+To the best of our knowledge, we are the \emph{first} to investigate the susceptibility of GNNs to model extraction attacks caused by model explanations.